NiklasPor/ngrx-clean-forms/README.md

 This library contains the necessary tools to integrate the form management into the general state management of an application.
 While this library was written with the usage of [NgRx](https://ngrx.io/docs) in mind, it has no dependency to it.
 Therefore it can also be used with other frameworks like [NgXs](https://www.ngxs.io/).

-The focus of this library lies on:
+This library excels in the following topics:

 -   Having a strict typing approach.
-Therefore the types of your forms will be available throughout the whole interaction with the state.
+Types of forms will be available throughout the whole interaction with the state.
--   Providing validation errors as a transformation (selector) of the form state.
+-   Providing validation errors and similar attributes as a transformation (selector).
--   Keeping the data flow explicit and manageable.
+-   Keeping the data flow transparent and minimalistic.
+-   Providing a single source of truth for a form.
+Even linking multiple instances of a form to a single form state is possible.

 ## Table of Contents